AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 **Examples:**

-- `Set deadline Feb 25 2024 /to submit feature list /in CS2103_TP`
+- `set deadline Feb 25 2024 /to submit feature list /in CS2103_TP`

 **Expected output:**

 - Success: `Deadline <DEADLINE> has been assigned to <PROJECT_NAME>:<TASK_NAME>.`
-- Failure: `The deadline %1s has been entered in the wrong format.
+- Failure: `The deadline <DEADLINE> has been entered in the wrong format.
 An example of the correct format is Mar 15 2024`
 - Failure: `Project <PROJECT_NAME> not found: Please make sure the project exists.`
 - Failure: `Task <TASK_NAME> not found: Please make sure the task exists.`